tinykings/blink/README.md

 - Output: `index.html` is generated from `index.template.html` with items injected and JSON data embedded.
 - Open `index.html` in your browser.

-## Usage Notes

-- Starred items are stored in your browser and persist across visits.
-Use the star button in the footer to filter.
-- A "^ New ^" divider appears between items you haven’t seen and ones you have (tracked via `localStorage`).
-- YouTube thumbnails are shown; clicking plays the embed inline.
-Other feeds show a thumbnail if one can be extracted.
-- The UI intentionally omits per‑item dates and feed titles to stay compact.

 ## Configuration

 Tune behavior at the top of `scripts/fetch_feeds.py`: